 The purpose of society is to maximise the conditions for meaningful human free will — the sum of choices made during a mortal life.
 Every good action generates a ripple.
 That ripple does not stop when you do.
 It compounds forward through everyone it touches, outliving you in the lives it changes.

 "Your legacy is not what you owned.
-It is the sum of what you enabled in others."
+It is the sum of what you enable in others."

 Excessive extraction — taking disproportionately from a finite shared system — does not just fail to contribute.
 It actively restricts the choices of everyone else inside that system.
 The system may recover once such extraction ends.
 But it cannot compound.
 There is a difference, and it matters profoundly.